 - Obey sound policies

-- No fireworks or pyrotechnics.
+- No flame effects, fireworks, or pyrotechnics.
 Fireworks are not permitted on art cars!

 - Vehicles must not mimic any type of emergency service or law enforcement vehicle.

 - Brakes must be in good working order and be able to stop vehicle while at top speed.